Santhananda: Mantra Deeksha

 From Alipore he went to Madurai and met Mayandi Yogi who initiated him in the Bhuvaneswari Mantra.
 He was also advised to remain silent, to subsist on alms, and also not to stay at a place for long.

 Search for a Guru

 While travelling in the Girnar Hill, Gujarat, Subrahmanyam heard a voice commanding him to go to Sendamangalam, (Salem District, Tamil Nadu) where a Guru was waiting for him.
 He reached Sendamangalam and had the Darshan of Swami Swayamprakasha Bhremendra Saraswathi.
 At once he realized that the Avadhuta he saw in a vision at Tirunelveli was none other than Swamiji and requested that he be accepted as a disciple.

 Swamiji gave his consent.
 He admitted Subrahmanyam to the Avadhuta order and gave him a new name Santhananda.

 Pudukkottai Adhishtanam

 On the advice of Swami Swayamprakasa, Santhananda undertook the renovation of the Samadhi of Judge Swamigal at Pudukkottai.
 This Samadhi was established by Swayamprakasa Swamigal in 1936.
 Santhananda renovated the Samadhi and a Kumbabhishekam was conducted in 1956.
 This is now known as Bhuvaneswari Avadootha Vidya Peetam.
-The main deity here is Matha BHUVANESWARI.
+The main deity here is Sri Matha Bhuvaneswari.